WLOGSolutions/RSuite-examples/MalariaClassifier/README.md

   return(dt)
 }
 ```
-As you can see, it uses Keras `predict_generator` function, which returns the values, based on which the samples' classes are determined.
+As you can see, it uses Keras `predict_generator` function, which returns the values, based on which the samples are assigned to classes.
 Using `ifelse` we can obtain these classes.

 5. `calibrateProbabilities` - it returns the accurate estimate of the probabilities that each test sample is the member of the class of interest.
 Take a look at the function:
 ```